graphql/graphql.github.io/src/content/blog/2023-02-03-community-gardening.md

 about 5 minutes when setting up the repository and of course the regular scheduling.

-I've also been working with the Linux Foundation's Elisa Trevino to get subcommittee meetings scheduled onto [the GraphQL calendar](https://calendar.google.com/calendar/embed?src=linuxfoundation.org_ik79t9uuj2p32i3r203dgv5mo8%40group.calendar.google.com), and to expand [EasyCLA](https://docs.linuxfoundation.org/v2/easycla) to the new repositories to ensure that everyone contributing has signed the [GraphQL
+I've also been working with the Linux Foundation to get subcommittee meetings scheduled onto [the GraphQL calendar](https://calendar.google.com/calendar/embed?src=linuxfoundation.org_ik79t9uuj2p32i3r203dgv5mo8%40group.calendar.google.com), and to expand [EasyCLA](https://docs.linuxfoundation.org/v2/easycla) to the new repositories to ensure that everyone contributing has signed the [GraphQL